 Dr. Pietiläinen-Caffrey conducts the Whitman College Chorale and Chamber Singers.

 The Whitman College Opera Workshop presents opera scenes each fall and spring in Chism Recital Hall.
 The singers benefit from intensive staging and coaching with Whitman music faculty members.
 Any student who is registered for voice lessons is welcome to audition.
 In addition, the Music Department presents an opera or major musical every year in collaboration with the Theater Department.

-Piano and Accompanying Studies
+Piano and Collaborative Piano Studies

 One of the most active areas of study in the music department is in piano.
 Piano study is available at all stages of development, introductory through performance levels.
 Regardless of major, Whitman College students are encouraged to study piano.
 In addition to weekly private lessons, each instructor has a weekly performance class.
 This gives students the opportunity to perform in front of their colleagues.
 Recital opportunities are available for students who are interested.